 - Your old and new homeowners policy numbers

-If have a mortgage, but pay your own homeowners insurance bill, you still need to inform your mortgage company of the switch.
-If your mortgage insurance company isn't informed of your new coverage immediately, but learns that your old policy is being cancelled, it may try to get its own coverage on your home.
-Forced insurance of this type is very expensive, so keep your mortgage insurance company informed of any change, as you make it.
+Even if you directly pay your homeowners insurance bill, you still need to inform your mortgage company of the switch.
+If your mortgage insurance company isn't informed of your new coverage immediately, it may try to get its own coverage on your home.
+This is called forced insurance, and it’s expensive for you.
+So, keep your mortgage insurance company informed of any changes as soon as you make them.

-Be sure to ask about any refunds you may be due from your current (soon to be former) carrier.
-For example: An annual homeowners policy might cost $1,200.
-Every month, $100 of your mortgage payment might go toward your homeowners insurance premium.
-Your lender may have paid the full $1,200 in January, but if you switch insurance companies in June, you're due a $600 refund.
+Ask about any refunds your current – and soon to be former – carrier might owe you.
+For example, an annual homeowners policy might cost $1,200.
+Every month, $100 of your mortgage payment goes toward your homeowners insurance premium.
+If your lender paid the full annual cost of $1,200 in January, then you switch insurance companies in June, you're due a $600 refund.

-Your insurance company may send the money to your mortgage lender or to you.
+Your insurance company might send the money to your mortgage lender or to you.
 If you get the money directly, your lender may ask for it.
-Find out where to send the payment if you to forward it and keep your escrow account in good standing.
+Find out where to send the payment to keep your escrow account in good standing.

 Switching homeowners insurance can pay off

-The easiest time to shop and change homeowners insurance policies is when your current policy term is coming to an end.
-However, you can shop anytime and if you find a better deal, and you're satisfied the new company is trustworthy, go for it.
-It's not that hard to switch and cancel your home insurance and it's money in your bank not the insurance company's.
+The easiest time to shop for and change homeowners insurance policies is when your current policy term is coming to an end.
+However, you can shop anytime.
+And if you find a better deal, and you're satisfied the new company is trustworthy, go for it.

 Discover more ways to save by reviewing tips on buying homeowners insurance.